In December, Company Chameleon was delighted to feature in a new BBC Two documentary with Dame Darcey Bussell.

 Simone Spray, Chief Executive Officer at 42ndStreet said: “The project between Company Chameleon and 42nd Street really brings into focus the hugely positive impact that being given the space and support to express yourself through dance can have on mental health and wellbeing.
 The young people involved did not see themselves as dancers, but they were encouraged and inspired by Kevin’s honest coaching skills and Darcey’s interest and they were able to achieve a new level of insight and self- confidence.
 Many of the young people have previously tried a whole variety of different therapies and treatments over the years and for some, this project has resulted in higher levels of recovery than anything else.”

-Alongside spending time with Company Chameleon, in the documentary, Darcey also attends dance sessions for the elderly and newly retired, and dance classes and therapy for those with Dementia and Parkinson’s.
+Alongside spending time with Company Chameleon, in the documentary, Darcey also attended dance sessions for the elderly and newly retired, and dance classes and therapy for those with Dementia and Parkinson’s.

 Be part of the Chameleon family and receive our regular newsletter to keep up-to-date with our news.